 In the months preceding the current crisis the EU, G7 and other countries warned of an unprecedented programme of sanctions in the event of a Russian invasion.
-Following the invasion of 24 February 2022, the EU, UK, US, and other allies, responded with a significant coordinated sanctions programme, targeting Russia's financial sector, aviation and shipping, strategic sectors of the economy such as defence, aerospace and energy and individuals facilitating Russia's invasion of Ukraine.
+Following the invasion of 24 February 2022, the EU, UK, US, and other allies responded with a significant coordinated sanctions programme, targeting Russia's financial sector, aviation and shipping, strategic sectors of the economy such as defence, aerospace and energy and individuals facilitating Russia's invasion of Ukraine.
 These sanctions programmes are subject to continuous review and development and are expected to remain in place for so long as Russian armed forces remain within the internationally recognised territory of Ukraine.
-The impact of those measures upon shipping and P&I insurance to date have been covered by the International Group clubs in circulars available on the Ukraine/Russia Sanctions webpage.
+The impact of those measures upon shipping and P&I insurance to date have been covered in various International Group Club circulars.